Short Memory Loss, Brain Fog, or Cognitive Decline?

 Vitamin E

-Why it helps: A powerful antioxidant that protects brain cells from damage.
-Some studies link it to slower cognitive decline in older adults.
+Why it helps: A potent antioxidant that protects brain cells from oxidative stress.

 Sources: Nuts, seeds, spinach, sunflower oil